Alex427427427/obsidian_1/Mathematics and Geometry/Fourier Analysis/Laplace Transform and Complex Frequency Domain.md

 If the system is fed a unit impulse $\delta(t)$, the transfer function is multiplied by $1$.
 Then the system's actual response will be identical to the Inverse Laplace Transform of the transfer function itself.
 This fact allows estimation of a system's transfer function in practice.
 ##### Step Response
 If the system is fed a step control, the transfer function is multiplied by $1/s$.
 There is an additional pole at the origin in the complex frequency domain.
 Do partial fraction and find out what the system's response will look like.
+##### Causal Systems
+Often we restrict our focus to systems that are causal.
+The formal definition is a system whose impulse response is 0 before the time at which the impulse is applied.